affinidi/affinidi-cli/README.md

 ## `affinidi generate app`

-Generates a reference application and creates an Auth0 connection.
+Generates a reference application and configures an Auth0 connection.
 Requires git

 ```
 USAGE